Enterprise-CMCS/macpro-quickstart-serverless/services/ui-auth/README.md

 # ui-auth

 This service uses AWS Cognito to authenticate users that sign-in to the QuickStart.
 Details about how the QuickStart configures the AWS Cognito service are [here](https://confluenceent.cms.gov/x/uKufEw).
 Changes to how the QuickStart configures Cognito must be copied to [the confluence doc](https://confluenceent.cms.gov/x/uKufEw). _The details are important for QuickStart teams to review.
-Teams should verify the configuration is correct and secure and appropriate for their application_.
+Teams should verify the configuration is correct, secure, and appropriate for their application_.

 This service: